aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 Goal 6: Promote energy efficiency in existing and new residential structures

 It is worth point out that none of these are actually goals in the sense of being specific, measurable aims.
 These are actions.
-“Ensure land is available to accommodate an increased range of housing choices, particularly for multi-family units and smaller-sized units” is not a goal.
+“Ensure land is available to accommodate an increased range of housing choices, particularly for multi-family units and smaller-sized units” is not a goal, it is a recommendation.
 It is not defined in such as way as to ever know if you’ve accomplished it or not.

 Everyone seems to agree that we are in an affordable housing ‘crisis’.
 I’m not debating whether we are or we aren’t.
 What I am saying is this: currently in Santa Cruz we have an extensive, well documented, and generally well-reasoned strategy for addressing the housing ‘crisis’.
 There are multiple agencies working across multiple juristictions to develop specific actions to decrease housing insecurity for low income, special needs, and other vulnerable populations.

 What we don’t have is a way of knowing when/if this combination of strategies, policies, and actions has worked.
 That is,

 If we are in a ‘housing crisis’ when will we know that the crisis has been abolished?